 The problem here is that these requirements can be very confusing and one wrong document can mean your Chinese visa application is rejected.
 It’s a huge waste of time and money!

 This is why I always recommend people use a professional visa service to help the process.
 I’ve personally used Passport Visas Express many times from here in the United States and it’s been a great experience.
 I highly recommend them.

 Cost & Time | China Visa for US Citizens

-As of 2020, the cost of a China visa for US citizens is US$140.
+For 2023, the cost of a China visa for US citizens remains US$145.
 This is the same whether you apply for a 6-month visa, a 1-year visa or even a 10-year visa.

 This visa service fee for US citizens can be paid by Visa, Mastercard, Money Order or Cashier’s Check (make check payable to “Chinese Embassy”).
 The Chinese embassy does not accept cash or personal checks.

 **Note**: This cost is accurate as of April 2023.
 While visa application fees don’t change often, that doesn’t mean it’s not possible.
 Check with your nearest Chinese consulate in the United States to find out the most current visa fees.